nikhil-kasab/Dairy-Goods-Analysis-Dashboard/README.md

 ## Contact Us 📧

-If you have any questions, need further assistance or suggestions, please feel free to contact us at [email]( adityakakadeoffice@gmail.com).
+If you have any questions, need further assistance or suggestions, please feel free to contact us at [email]( nikhilkasab3@gmail.com).
-#### OR
-Reach out to us using the [Contact Form](https://forms.gle/cEcJ9uEiz1XVbsuw8)

 ## Inspirational Quote for Analysts 📊
 > #### "In the world of data, every insight is a stepping stone towards better decisions and greater success." 🌟